4. Section 1 - Disability Assistance in Scotland

 In addition, in cases of terminal illness, a 3rd party will be able to make an application on the person's behalf with or without their knowledge.
 Where possible this should be done with the knowledge and consent of the person or their representative.
 However, in certain situations, such as where the representative is a child or has learning disabilities, it may be permissible to send the form without the knowledge and consent of either the person or their representative.
 This should be done only where there is a clear view that disclosing to the patient the nature of their condition could cause them harm which ought to be avoided.

 We have not asked any questions relating to the terminal illness rules in this consultation, since these are laid out in legislation.
 We are currently undertaking a targeted consultation on the structure and content of the CMO's guidance on terminal illness with clinicians and wider stakeholders.
-The final version of the CMO's guidance will be published on the Scottish Government and Social Security Scotland websites ahead of the launch of Disability Assistance for Children and Young people in April 2020, and will be accompanied by a Plain English summary, aimed at practitioners and clients.
+The final version of the CMO's guidance will be published on the Scottish Government and Social Security Scotland websites ahead of the launch of Disability Assistance for Children and Young people in Summer 2020, and will be accompanied by a Plain English summary, aimed at practitioners and clients.

 4.8 Making Decisions About Entitlement